rcrdk/find-a-friend-nodejs-api/README.md

 <!--

 TODO:

-- Create prisma seeds
-  - Three users
-  - 5 pets each
+Create, Show:
+- Pet Images: connect with bucket
+- Pet Requirements: array of strings

 - Prepare and generate insomnia json
+- Update Readme
 - Submit to Rocketseat
-- Do some extras
+- Do some extras ⬇️

 -->